What We Learned

 • an original that has been imitated : the archetype of faith is Abraham.

-corporate communication strategies and many have centered advertising around things like bears, squirrels and dogs.
+Companies and causes alike have utilized animals in their corporate communication strategies and many have centered advertising around things like bears, squirrels and dogs.
 In this post, I'll discuss how three organizations have at some time in their histories have used friendly bears to connect with consumers.

 Coke Bears